Dual blood glucose and ketone test meters

 Tips when using your test meter

-• Wash and dry your hands and fingertips before testing.
-If you have been handling something sweet before testing this may get into your test and make it falsely high.
+• Make sure your hands are clean: Wash and dry your hands and fingertips before testing.
+If you've been handling something sweet before testing, sugar may get onto your test strips or meter and make your reading falsely high.

 • The lancets (prickers) that are used within the finger-pricking device should be changed at least every 2 or 3 days.
 This reduces pain and also reduces the risk of infection.